 With the specified reference county and reference fuel month approach for temperature and RH calculation for MOVES and SMOKE modeling systems, Met4moves uses hourly min/max temperatures and averaged RH over the spatial region that includes all of the inventory counties in a county group over the user-defined modeling period.
-The current version of Met4moves supports only the monthly averaging method (versus daily or episodic) to create min/max temperatures and averaged RH for all inventory counties in the county group(s).
+Met4moves supports the averaging method (monthly or daily) to create min/max temperatures and averaged RH for all inventory counties in the county group(s).
 Met4moves determines the min/max grid cell temperatures and associated RH for both SMOKE and MOVES, and computes average 24-hour temperature profiles using Meteorology-Chemistry Interface Processor (MCIP) output files for use in MOVES.
-These Met4moves program is discussed in detail in Section 6.7, "Met4moves" [241].
+These Met4moves program is discussed in detail in Section 6.7, "Met4moves" [250].

 The 24-hour temperature profiles are averaged over a user-specified time period and grid cells for all reference counties.
-For the MOVES model driver scripts, Met4moves outputs monthly average RH, min/max temperatures, and 24-hour temperature profiles in local time for all reference counties into one output file.
+For the MOVES Driver scripts, Met4moves outputs monthly average RH, min/max temperatures, and 24-hour temperature profiles in local time for all reference counties into one output file.
 For the SMOKE model, Met4moves outputs county-specific min/max temperatures and averaged RH values in local time for every inventory county and averaging period in the modeling inventory.